Collins-Akagha/Data-Analysis-Portfolio-/README.md

 Welcome to my Data Analytics and Data Science repository.
 This is a collection of projects, code, and resources that demonstrate my skills and progress in the field.

 # About
+I am a data enthusiast, interested in anything and everything that involves dealing with numbers and calculation.
+I also like to create interactive dadhboards to visualize data on my free time.

 # Table of Contents
 1. SQL